Companies that use Amazon Ads

 The pain points center on scaling profitability and building sophisticated measurement capabilities.
 Companies seek candidates who can "drive measurable business outcomes" and "translate data into actionable recommendations."
 One posting emphasizes the need to "balance top line success with bottom line profitability," while another seeks someone to "improve business performance" rather than just manage campaigns.
 The recurring theme is moving from tactical execution to strategic, data-informed growth that connects retail media to broader business goals.

-👥 What types of companies is most likely to use Amazon Ads?
+👥 What types of companies use Amazon Ads?

 Company Characteristics